 If you think Thanksgiving Thursday is the only day this month with a tasty theme, you’re missing out – November 23 is National Eat a Cranberry Day!
-Whether cranberries, cranberry jelly, cranberry sauce, or cranberry relish is a part of your Thanksgiving feast or not, this is a great day to share a tasty feast with birds.
+Whether whole cranberries, cranberry jelly, cranberry sauce, cranberry compote, or cranberry relish is a part of your Thanksgiving feast or not, this is a great day to share a tasty treat with birds.

 There are several different ways you can share cranberries with birds today (or any day!)…